 See the printable recipe card below for quantities.

-🎃 Substitutions
+🥬 Substitutions

 This recipe is versatile and easy to adapt.
 Below are some simple ingredient substitutions.

-- Butternut Squash: kabocha or pumpkin
+- Butternut Squash: Swap for kabocha or pumpkin.

-- White Beans: Use navy beans for the most protein, or substitute with cannellini or chickpeas
+- White Beans: Use navy beans for the most protein, or substitute with cannellini or chickpeas.

-- Garlic: ½ teaspoon garlic powder
+- Garlic: Swap for ½ teaspoon garlic powder.

-- Onion: shallots or leeks
+- Onion: Use shallots or leeks instead.

-- Cherry tomatoes: canned fire-roasted tomatoes
+- Cherry tomatoes: Substitute with canned fire-roasted tomatoes.

-- Miso: soy sauce or tamari
+- Miso: Substitute with soy sauce or tamari.

 - Green onions: Use chives, shallots, or finely diced red onion.